gipi/electronics-notes/docs/Prototyping.md

 ![direction for pin](Images/pin-menu.png)

+### Placing elements

+Once an element is added to the schematics it's placed also on the board window and it's possible to move around.

+Probably the label and value of the element will be placed in a position that is not correct, to correct that is possible to use the ``smash`` action from the contextual menu: this will de-connect the label and the value that can be moved and edited separately.

 ### Tracing

 You can use a trick to hide the ``GND`` wires: select with the ``info`` tool the wire and